grantlucas/phantoman/README.md

 By default Phantoman will use the path `vendor/bin/phantomjs` and port `4444`.

-All enabling and configuration is done in `codeception.yml`.
+Enabling and configuration can be done in `codeception.yml` or in your suite config file.

 ### Enabling Phantoman with defaults